amar-1999/GeeksForGeeksPOTD/Kth Ancestor in a Tree/Problem.md

-# Level order traversal in spiral form
+# Kth Ancestor in a Tree

 Given a binary tree of size N, a node, and a positive integer k., Your task is to complete the function kthAncestor(),